-Employment for most workers in this field is expected to grow by about 10 percent, much faster than the average for all occupations, through 2029, according to the Occupational Outlook Handbook.
-Job opportunities for pesticide handlers, sprayers, and applicators are also expected to have faster than average employment growth during this same time span.
-In 2020, the coronavirus pandemic disrupted many industries with lockdowns, business closures, and a resultant economic slowdown.
-However, many states deemed landscapers to be essential workers, which has enabled many of them to continue working during the pandemic.
-Employment growth for landscapers is expected to resume growing at a fast pace in the coming years.
+Employment for landscape workers is expected to grow about as fast as the average for all occupations through 2033, according to the Occupational Outlook Handbook.
 Going forward, landscapers and their services will be in strong demand due to increased construction of buildings, shopping malls, homes, and other structures.
 Upkeep and renovation of existing landscapes will create jobs as well.
 There is also a high degree of turnover in this field as many workers transfer to better-paying occupations, retire, or leave the field for other reasons.

 Many municipalities have been planting more trees in cities, which will increase the need for tree trimmers and pruners and other grounds maintenance workers.
 The popularity of home gardening will create jobs with local nurseries and garden centers.
 Jobs should be available with government agencies as well as in the private sector.